Cyrendipity/GIEnemyChartv2.0/README.md

 # EnemyChartv2.0 For GenshinImpact
- 原魔一图流的2.0版本的翻新！ The 2.0 renovation of ECchart By Csxylic
+ A throughout chart about every GI enemies.
+The 2.0 renovation of ECchart By Csxylic